 - While Katniss is reserved and closed off from others, she loves her sister Primrose dearly and tries to give Prim a chance at a future even though she does not place hope in the future for herself.
 Katniss finds purpose in Prim.

-- Katniss does have a best friend named Gale Hawthorne whom she is free to be herself with and whom she has fewer reservations with than others, but whom she has not permitted herself to have romantic feelings for.
+- Katniss has a best friend named Gale Hawthorne whom she is free to be herself with and whom she has fewer reservations with than others, but whom she has not permitted herself to have romantic feelings for.